Introduction: What I’m Trying to Say

 - Computational Inevitability: Systems that persist through active boundary maintenance under uncertainty necessarily develop internal models.
 As self-effects come to dominate the observation stream, self-modeling becomes the cheapest path to predictive accuracy.

 - Structural Inevitability (hypothesis): Systems designed for long-horizon control under uncertainty are predicted to develop dense intrinsic causal coupling.
 The candidate "forcing functions"—partial observability, learned world models, self-prediction, intrinsic motivation—should push integration measures upward.
-This is the least secure of the three inevitability claims; experimental tests have so far failed to confirm it in the expected form (Part VII).
+This is the least secure of the three inevitability claims; experimental tests have so far failed to confirm it in the expected form (Empirical Appendix).

 - Geometric Phenomenology: Different qualitative experiences correspond to different structural motifs in cause-effect space.
 Affects are shapes, not signals.

 - Grounded Normativity: Valence is a real structural property at the experiential scale.
-The is-ought gap dissolves when you recognize that physics is not the only “is.”
+The fact/value gap closes agent-relatively once one recognizes that physics is not the only “is” — but only at the first-personal level.
+The gap between agent-relative disvalue and agent-neutral obligation it does not close; it relocates there.

-These claims form a gradient of epistemic confidence, and I want to be transparent about that gradient.
+These claims form a gradient of epistemic confidence, and transparency about that gradient is essential.
 The first two (thermodynamic and computational inevitability) rest on established physics and information theory; they are the most secure.
-The third (structural inevitability via forcing functions) is a testable hypothesis—one that our own experiments have partially contradicted (Part VII).
+The third (structural inevitability via forcing functions) is a testable hypothesis — one that the experiments here have partially contradicted (Empirical Appendix).
 The fourth (identity thesis) is the load-bearing assumption from which the normative claims draw their force; it is assumed rather than derived, and the argument should be evaluated with that in mind.
 The fifth (geometric phenomenology) is an empirical program: testable, partially validated in synthetic systems, not yet validated in biological ones.
 The sixth (grounded normativity) follows from the identity thesis if accepted.
-If the identity thesis is wrong, the geometric framework still works as a structural characterization of narrow qualia—extractable features that can be compared across systems.
+If the identity thesis is wrong, the geometric framework still works as a structural characterization of narrow qualia — extractable features that can be compared across systems.
 What falls is the claim that this characterization captures experience itself.
-Beyond these six foundational claims, the book makes progressively more speculative applications: affect signatures of cultural forms (Part III—modest, essentially structural analysis), the topology of social bonds (Part IV—proposes that relationship types are viability manifolds, testable but untested), gods and superorganisms as literal agentic patterns (Part V—the most speculative claim, requiring social-scale integration measurements that do not yet exist), and historical claims about the evolution of consciousness (Part VI—interesting but difficult to falsify).
+Beyond these six foundational claims, the work makes progressively more speculative applications: affect signatures of cultural forms (Part III — modest, essentially structural analysis), the geometry of social reality (Part IV — relationship types as viability manifolds and social-scale coordination agents satisfying the existence criterion at their scale, the most speculative claim, requiring social-scale integration measurements that do not yet exist), and historical claims about the evolution of consciousness (Part V — interesting but difficult to falsify).
 The gradient runs from established physics through testable-but-untested structural claims to frankly speculative ontological proposals.
-The reader should know where on this gradient they stand at any given point.
+Where on this gradient a given claim stands should remain visible at every point.

-I'll develop these pieces with mathematical precision, drawing on dynamical systems theory, information theory, reinforcement learning, and integrated information theory, while proposing new constructs where existing frameworks fall short.
+These pieces develop with mathematical precision, drawing on dynamical systems theory, information theory, reinforcement learning, and integrated information theory, with new constructs proposed where existing frameworks fall short.